 Students pursuing the IEAS designation who demonstrate academic excellence and complete a one-semester senior thesis will achieve the added designation Robert Trimble Distinguished Asia Scholar (DAS).
 See requirements under the Asian Studies listing.

 Not all international experiences are suited for Asian Languages and Cultures majors and minors; therefore, only pre-approved study-abroad coursework may be counted toward degrees in the program.
 To ensure that credit will transfer, a student wishing to apply study-abroad credit toward a major should consult ALC faculty prior to enrollment.
-Students with demonstrated financial need who are selected for any Chinese or Japanese language program in Asia are eligible to apply for financial support through the Charles Garnet Trimble Endowment in Chinese Studies.
+Students with demonstrated financial need who are selected for any Chinese or Japanese language program in Asia are eligible for financial support through the Charles Garnet Trimble Endowment in Chinese Studies.

 Knowing that a residential atmosphere provides strong support for language learning, students are encouraged to create their own living-language programs.
 Students have the opportunity to organize a group of language learners and apply to live in university-owned houses on campus where they may communicate in Chinese or Japanese and share their enthusiasm for the cultures they study in a small group environment.
-For further information and application deadlines contact Residence Life.
+For further information and application deadlines, contact Residence Life.